Arts & Entertainment

 The Birthplace of the Blues

 Coahoma County celebrates a number of festivals each year.
-The Delta Jubilee is held in early summer and features arts and crafts, a 5K run, basketball shootout, horseshoe pitching contest, bicycle ride, a carnival midway, cooking competitions, children's activities, and live musical entertainment.
+The Delta Jubilee is held in June each year and features arts and crafts, a 5K run, volleyball competition, gospel concert, horseshoe pitching contest, a carnival midway, Memphis Barbecue Network sanctioned cooking competition, children's activities, live musical entertainment, and much more.

 Music Festivals and More